Observational Tests of Regular Black Holes with Scalar Hair and their Stability: Setup of the theory of regular black holes

 where

 and

 where $A$ is a length scale, an ansatz that was first considered in \cite{Bronnikov:2005gm}.

-In this section we present the $D=4$ regular black hole solution which was studied in \cite{Bronnikov:2005gm}, calculating also the energy conditions.
-The stability of the system against radial perturbations was also discussed \cite{Bronnikov:2012ch}, where it was found that the solutions are stable for particular values of the constants.
+In this section we consider the $D=4$ asymptotically flat regular black-hole solution constructed in Ref. \cite{Karakasis:2023hni}, which builds upon the phantom scalar configurations originally analyzed in Ref. \cite{Bronnikov:2005gm}, where the corresponding energy conditions were also discussed, and where all the possible solutions were presented.
+The stability of these solutions under radial perturbations was later studied in Ref. \cite{Bronnikov:2012ch}, where stable configurations were identified for particular values of the constants.
+Some properties of this solution like the gravitational lensing and the accretion process can be found in \cite{Ding:2013vta, Ditta2020}.

 To solve the equations, we consider a phantom scalar field

 and the solution in four dimensions reads

 and